Keep your Soroban contracts running lean by understanding the guest vs host execution environments.

 Writing Soroban contracts is easy and fun!
 Writing efficient, cost effective contracts, well, that can be a chore and not actually terribly obvious to the casual observer.
 Let’s walk through a contrived but very practical example.

-hash of some bytes data.
+Let’s say I need to build and output a sha256 hash of some bytes data.
 There are lots of ways we could construct such a bytes array but not all are created equal.
 Let’s start with an example project.

 git clone https://github.com/kalepail/soroban-guest-vs-host